Datawhispercouk/AdonAi-insights-pub/slack_integration/README.md

 1. (Optional step) Create a new python environment using python or conda.

-To create using python on Windows run the below command:
+To create using conda run the below command:

 ```
 conda create -n env_name python=3.11.7